edspencer/narrator-ai/packages/narrator-ai/README.md

 ## Installation

-There are 2 packages - `narrator-ai` and `@narrator-ai/react`. `narrator-ai` generates the meta-content for you, and `@narrator-ai/react` is a collection of React components that make it easy to show, regenerate and train Narrator via your UI:
+There are 2 packages - [narrator-ai](https://www.npmjs.com/package/narrator-ai) and [@narrator-ai/react](https://www.npmjs.com/package/@narrator-ai/react). [narrator-ai](https://www.npmjs.com/package/narrator-ai) generates the meta-content for you, and [@narrator-ai/react](https://www.npmjs.com/package/@narrator-ai/react) is a collection of React components that make it easy to show, regenerate and train Narrator via your UI:

 ```sh
 npm install narrator-ai